Humaitá: Tourism

 Hotels in the city include the Municipal Hotel, with Italianate architecture, constructed at the end of the 19th century.
 Many historians believe that Stroessner stayed there during the 1947 revolution.

-Restaurants

-A restaurant called The Terrace is located in the middle of the town square.

 Fishing

 Due to its location on the Paraguay River, Humaitá is also a popular place to fish.
 Fish such as Mandi'i, catfish, piranha, armado, duck, dorado, surubí, and pacú provide the main income of fishermen.
 Milanese surubí is a popular dish in local restaurants.